Sarony11/Demiurge-AI-GM/README.md

 1. Visit [ChatGPT](https://chat.openai.com/chat)
 2. Select the GPT-4 (or above) model
-3. Copy and paste the contents of [Mr_Ranedeer.json](https://raw.githubusercontent.com/JushBJJ/Mr.-Ranedeer-AI-Tutor/main/Mr_Ranedeer.json) into the prompt
+3. Copy and paste the contents of [demiurge-ai-gm.yaml](https://raw.githubusercontent.com/Sarony11/Demiurge-AI-GM/main/demiurge-ai-gm.yaml) into the prompt
-4. Let Mr. Ranedeer guide you through the configuration process
+4. Let Demiurge guide you through the configuration process
-5. Start learning!
+5. Start enjoying from a customized RPG solo-experience!

 # Prompt Formats
-Originally, Mr. Ranedeer was written in `json` format.
-Now it is also available in `yaml` format which costs ~1.4x less than the `json` format.
+Originally, Mr.-Ranedeer-AI-Tutor was written in `json` format.
+I have preffered to focus only on `yaml` format which costs ~1.4x less than the `json` format.

 JSON Format: `4,267` tokens

 YAML Format: `2,988` tokens

-# AI Tutor Personalization Options
+# AI GM Personalization Options

-This section outlines the various configuration options available to students using the AI Tutor.
+This section outlines the various configuration options available to students using the AI GM.
 These options can be modified to customize the learning experience.

 | Configuration      | Options                                                                                                                                                                      |
 |--------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|